Optimal Inspection and Maintenance Planning for Deteriorating Structural Components through Dynamic Bayesian Networks and Markov Decision Processes: Introduction

 In the context of Inspection and Maintenance (I\&M) planning, the decision maker faces a complex sequential decision-making problem under uncertainty.
-The sequential decision-making problem is illustrated in Figure \ref{FIG:dectree}, showcasing the involved random events and decision points, and can be formulated either from the perspective of the classical applied statistical decision theory \citep{Raiffa1961}, or through artificial intelligence \citep{AI_bookRussell} conceptions, or a combination thereof.
-In all cases, the main objective of a decision maker, or an intelligent agent, is to identify the optimal policy that maximizes the total expected utility.
+This sequential decision-making problem is illustrated in Figure \ref{FIG:dectree}, showcasing the involved random events and decision points, and can be formulated either from the perspective of the classical applied statistical decision theory \citep{Raiffa1961}, or through artificial intelligence \citep{AI_bookRussell} conceptions, or a combination thereof.
+In all cases, the main objective of a decision maker, or an intelligent agent, is to identify the optimal policy that minimizes the total expected costs.

-With the aim of addressing this complex decision-making problem, Risk-Based Inspection (RBI) planning methodologies have been proposed since the end of last century \citep{Soren_EarlyRBI}.
-These methodologies have often been applied to the I\&M planning of offshore structures \citep{RBI_Faber_Goyet2002,Rangel-Ramirez2012}.
+With the aim of addressing this complex decision-making problem, Risk-Based Inspection (RBI) planning methodologies have been traditionally proposed \citep{Soren_EarlyRBI} and have often also been applied to the I\&M planning of offshore structures \citep{RBI_Faber_Goyet2002,Rangel-Ramirez2012}.
 By imposing a set of heuristic decision rules, RBI methodologies are able to simplify and solve the decision-making problem within a reasonable computational time, while structural reliability methods are often employed within this framework, to quantify and update the reliability and risk metrics.

-More recently, RBI methodologies have been integrated with Dynamic Bayesian Networks (DBNs), to quantify and update the related stochastic deterioration processes \citep{StraubDBN2009,LuqueDBN2019}.
-DBNs provide an intuitive and robust inference approach to Bayesian updating; however, DBNs do not tackle the decision optimization problem by themselves.
-In the proposed methodologies, heuristic decision rules are still utilized to simplify the decision problem.
-The main shortcoming of heuristic-based policies is the limited explored policy space due to the prior prescription of decision rules.
-In this paper, we thus present how DBNs describing deterioration processes can be instead combined with Markov decision processes and dynamic programming \citep{puterman2014markov}, and used to define transition and emission probabilities in such settings.
+More recently, RBI methodologies have also been integrated with Dynamic Bayesian Networks (DBNs) \citep{StraubDBN2009,LuqueDBN2019,bismut2021optimal,yang2018DBNprobabilistic,tien2017reliability}.
+DBNs provide an intuitive and robust inference approach to Bayesian updating; however, they do not tackle the decision optimization problem by themselves.
+In the proposed methodologies, heuristic decision rules, usually based on engineering principles and understanding of the problem, are still utilized to simplify the decision problem.
+Albeit their practical advantages, the main shortcoming of heuristic-based policies is the limited policy space exploration due to the prior, ad-hoc prescription of decision rules.
+In this paper, we thus present how DBNs describing deterioration processes can be instead combined with Markov decision processes and dynamic programming \citep{puterman2014markov}, and be used to define transition and emission probabilities in such settings.